 Our clinic provides comprehensive psychiatric, behavioral and neurocognitive evaluations to:

-Psychiatric evaluations consist of a detailed medical history, neurological examination, and an interview with the individual and his/her family to assess psychosocial functioning.
+Psychiatric evaluations consist of a detailed medical history, neurological examination, and an interview with the individual and his or her family to assess psychosocial functioning.
 This clinic offers expertise and consultation on the role of immune function and nutrition in neuropsychiatric symptoms.

 For out-of-town families considering services (in particular, our intensive program), one of our doctors can discuss the Rothman Center’s programs with you in detail prior to scheduling.